About Union Gospel Mission

-Union Gospel Mission in Portland, Ore., is a nonprofit organization, which make up about 55 percent of all Oregon treatment facilities.
-It is one of the 133 (58.8 percent) of Oregon treatment facilities that offer specialized services for women dealing with addiction.
-Union Gospel Mission also offers recovery services for men battling addiction.
-The organization prepares meals daily for the homeless and operates both a thrift store and an emergency cold weather shelter.
+Union Gospel Mission in Portland, Ore., is a non-profit organization, which make up 55.3 percent of all Oregon treatment facilities.
+The facility offers gender-specific, residential treatment for women and men struggling with addiction.
+In addition, the organization prepares meals daily for the homeless and operates both a thrift store and an emergency cold weather shelter.
 Detox is not available.

 TREATMENT & ASSESSMENT